gremour/gamekit/README.md

         yOffset: 0
         xOrigin: 16    # origin of the sprite is at the
         yOrigin: 32    #   foot level
-        frameCount: 2  # animation consists of 2 frames
-        animFirst: 0   #   represented by a horizontal stripe
+        frameCount: 2  # animation consists of 2 frames represented by a horizontal stripe
-        animLast: 1    #   of the same size frames
         animLoop: true # animation loops
         frameMS: 500   # uniform number of milliseconds for each frame
       player-walk: